luiarthur/ucsc_litreview/cytof/tex/model/dataSim/dataSim.md

 \sigma^2_i \iid \IG(3, 2).
 $$

+This is to reflect the variation of real data.
+It is typical for
+$y_{in}$ to have variance between 0 and 1.

 # Simulating $\pi_{ij}$
 $1-\pi_{ij}$ is the probability that $y_{inj}$ is expressed when $z_{j,\lin} = 0$.
 To have a rich dataset, $1-\pi_{ij}$ should be